offby1/bridge-server/README.branch.md

 Log is `log.txt`; a db snapshot taken soon after is `buggy-postgres-dump`.

+## the unique constraint violation is a bit older than I thought

+It repros at this commit (and no earlier)

+    3a72fc4ac8d5cb1ef7bbb12b33814c7314d9bcac
+    Author:     Eric Hanchrow <eric.hanchrow@gmail.com>
+    AuthorDate: 2024-10-03 16:29:24 -0700

+    Merge branch 'slightly-smarter-bot'

+To get it to repro, run `just drop pop`.

 Thoughts:

 ## Why do I have that assertion at models/table.py line 207?